-- 3.5 Other than the issue of New Shares under the Offers and Shares under its dividend reinvestment scheme, Octopus AIM 2 has no present intention to issue any Shares. - 3.6 Octopus AIM 2 does not have in issue any securities not representing share capital. - 3.7 The provisions of Section 561(1) of the CA 2006 (to the extent not disapplied pursuant to Sections 570 or 571 of the CA 2006) confer on shareholders certain rights of pre-emption in respect of the allotment of equity securities (as defined in Section 560(1) of the CA 2006) which are, or are to be, paid up in cash and will apply to Octopus AIM 2, except to the extent disapplied by Octopus AIM 2 in general meeting.
+- 3.5 Other than the issue of New Shares under the Offers and Shares under its dividend reinvestment scheme, Octopus AIM 2 has no present intention to issue any Shares. - 3.6 Octopus AIM 2 does not have in issue any securities not representing share capital.

+- 3.7 The provisions of Section 561(1) of the CA 2006 (to the extent not disapplied pursuant to Sections 570 or 571 of the CA 2006) confer on shareholders certain rights of pre-emption in respect of the allotment of equity securities (as defined in Section 560(1) of the CA 2006) which are, or are to be, paid up in cash and will apply to Octopus AIM 2, except to the extent disapplied by Octopus AIM 2 in general meeting.
 Subject to certain limited exceptions, unless the approval of Shareholders in a general meeting is obtained, Octopus AIM 2 must normally offer shares to be issued for cash to holders on a pro rata basis. - 3.8 The New Shares will be in registered form.
 No temporary documents of title will be issued and prior to the issue of definitive certificates, transfers will be certified against the register.
 It is expected that definitive share certificates for the New Shares not to be held through CREST will be posted to allottees as soon as practicable following allotment of the relevant Shares.
+It is important to note that there may be a cost to replace the share certificate.
 New Shares to be held through CREST will be credited to CREST accounts on their admission to trading.
 CREST is a paperless settlement procedure enabling securities to be evidenced otherwise than by a certificate and otherwise than by a written instrument.
 Octopus AIM 2's Articles permit the holding of shares in CREST. - 3.9 The ISIN and SEDOL codes of the Octopus AIM 2 New Shares are GB00B0JQZZ80 and B0JQZZ8 respectively.